laniyadapo/housepricingportfolio/README.md

      - OverallQual
    - Convert some of the categorical values to numeric based on data description.
      - Neighborhood, ExterQual, BsmtQual, FireplaceQu, GarageCond, GarageQual, BsmtFinType1, HeatingQC, KitchenQual, GarageFinish, BsmtExposure
-   - Create new fearute "HouseAge" using the YearBuilt feature.
+   - Create new feature "HouseAge" using the YearBuilt feature.
    - Normalize all numeric feature in preparation for modeling
    - Encode all categorical features
    - Split transformed data into train and test data for use during model creation and evaluation process.